 - 8. Arts Library Liaison Committee (four faculty members, one student).
 Advises the Arts Library on acquisition and maintenance issues.

-- 9. Joint-Degree Committee (three faculty members).
+- 9. Joint-Degree Committee (four faculty members).
 Recommends to the Rules Committee student course of study proposals for the joint degrees with other professional schools of the University.

 - 10. Curriculum Advisory Committee (three faculty members, four students).
 Makes curriculum recommendations to the dean.